frzfrsfra3/aritcle_with_editorJS_supportingImages/readme.md

           laravel-vue-spa-blog$ vim .env

-* Change the DB_CONNECTION to put sqlite :

-          DB_CONNECTION=sqlite

 * Load sample records:

-          laravel-vue-spa-blog$ php artisan migrate --seed
+          laravel-vue-spa-blog$ import "laravelx.sql" into Mysql Database and add the database name to .env file

 * Run the Laravel Server in development mode

-          laravel-vue-spa-blog$ php artisan serve
+          laravel-vue-spa-blog$ php artisan serve --port=2222

 * Start client in development mode.
-You should be able to go to `http://localhost:8000`
+You should be able to go to `http://localhost:2222`

-* To access to the administration panel, there is a link in the bottom of the page or go to `http://localhost:8000/login`
+* To access to the administration panel, there is a link in the bottom of the page or go to `http://localhost:2222/login`

-## Next step

-* [ ] Create Laravel and React Single Page Application Forum

 ## Screens